brad-seeley/brad-seeley.github.io/pages/timber-glasses.md

 <br>

-For v2 I decided it needed to be easier to assemble the glasses, but I wanted to get a comfortable frame profile before adding more complexity. <br>
+For v2 I decided it needed to be easier to assemble the glasses, but I wanted to get a comfortable frame profile before adding complexity. <br>
-This saw me using a mortise & tenon system to join the arms to the frame.
+I opted for a mortise & tenon system to join the arms to the frame.
 This worked well, where I could assemble the glasses without glue and still have a strong structure. <br>
 I also re-sketched the lens drawing, making it wider than v1, as I hadn't accounted for the extra thickness that my full prescription would add. <br>
 [<img src="./../../imgs/medium/timber-glasses-v2-assembled.jpeg" alt="First test (glue not required)." width="400">](./../../imgs/full/timber-glasses-v2-assembled.jpeg)
 [<img src="./../../imgs/medium/timber-glasses-v2-frame.jpeg" alt="Holding the glasses by the arm to check rigidity." width="350">](./../../imgs/full/timber-glasses-v2-frame.jpeg)